FishlandicFishy/patchwork-birb/patchwork-birb.md

 * The Scavenger uses DRM-ridden software rendered unusable.
 * The effects of the Scavenger card are completely negated.
 The user of Scavenger gains nothing, and their turn ends.

+### 52a: The Inquisition
+* Nobody expects the patchworkBirb inquisition.
+Maybe.
+* Playable on your round.
+* You must declare one of two categories: "Stupidly Easy" or "How Do You Even Know This".
+* A question from the chosen category is then selected at random from a predetermined list.
+* All players present, including you and those whose rounds are skipped, must answer the question within 30 seconds.
+* Any player who answers correctly gains 5 γ-points.
+Any player who answers incorrectly loses 10 γ-points.
+Any player who submits a blank answer, an illegible answer, or the word "gerriver" loses 15 γ-points.

+#### 52a Sample Questions
+##### Stupidly Easy
+* What is the sum of the multiplicative identity and the only even prime number?
+* To avoid being scammed, should you take the advice of a scammer?
+* What is the powerhouse of the cell?
+* For all real numbers x, is x^2 = x^2?

+##### How Do You Even Know This
+* Who was in Paris?
+Ensure your answer is inoffensive.
+Do not use the "clean" version as your answer.
+* Is P = NP?
+* Prove or disprove the Riemann hypothesis.
+* Come up with Ramanujan's approximation for pi using his methods.
+You are given a bed and a time limit of 1 hour.
+For this question, all trap cards are temporary null and void.
+* Use ISO 843 transliteration on the full lyrics of "Hymn to Liberty" (the national anthem of Greece), disregarding spaces.
+Convert the result into Unicode codepoints (all in denary, assuming UTF+8).
+What is the sum of all the codepoints?
+* Who farted at exactly 3:01.22 AM GMT on 9 August 1945?

 ---

 ## Trap Cards